Wills and Estate Planning in Torquay, Surf Coast

 -

-Individual: $2750 (incl.
+Individual: from $3300 (incl.
 GST)

-Couples: $3550 to $4550 (incl.
+Couples: from $3990 to $4990 (incl.
 GST)

 The premium package is designed for those who wish to leave a lasting legacy, ensuring their loved ones and future generations are well cared for.
 Testamentary trusts provide built-in asset protection and offer potential tax advantages.